PriyanshuMallick/Truth-or-Dare/README.md

 <br/>

-This project is licensed under the MIT License - see the LICENSE file for details. -->
+This project is licensed under the License - see the LICENSE file for details. -->

 <br/>

-## Acknowledgments
+## 🙏 Acknowledgments

 <br/>